 How to Choose the Best-Fit Boarding School for Your Child

 A majority of the boarding schools in the US, Canada and the UK are college preparatory schools.
-They help students build a stellar academic and extracurricular profile.
+This means that they help students build a stellar academic and extracurricular profile.
+Over the years, these schools have become known for their above-average matriculation rate, with a reputation for sending students to the best universities in the world, including the Universities of Oxford and Cambridge (Oxbridge), the Ivy League and more.
 They also provide students with superior college preparation and opportunities.
-Over the years, these schools have built a strong reputation for an above-average matriculation rate and consistently send students to some of the best colleges in the world, including Oxbridge and highly selective colleges including the Ivy League.
 At Charterhouse in the UK, many of the professors have graduated from Oxbridge and take time to individually help aspiring students.
 Much of the Oxbridge preparation, such as the entrance tests, is taken care of as part of the academic timetable.
 Ridley College in Canada follows a learner-centred and inquiry-based education.
 This helps prepare students for higher education at some of the most selective institutions.

 Virtually all boarding schools offer sports facilities on campus and your child will be encouraged to take part in at least one of them.
 However, some schools may not offer the sport in which your child currently participates.
 Others may offer a dedicated programme that combines sports with academics.
 Montverde Academy in the US, for instance, has three Academy programmes–soccer, basketball and tennis.
 Here student-athletes are given advanced coaching in their sport while ensuring that they maintain high academic grades.
 Some schools may even have a proven track record in certain sports.
 Repton School in the UK has won more National Hockey titles than any other school in the country.

 3) Art schools: